raphaelleroffo/raphaelleroffo.github.io/_posts/2022-01-23-advanced-tutorial1.md

 **NDVI = (NIR-Red) / (NIR+Red)**

-Now, using QGIS, we are able to calculate this ratio at the level of each pixel, using
+Now, using QGIS, we are able to calculate this ratio at the level of each pixel, using the two bands that map to the colour Red and the near-infrared wavelengths.

 ## IV.
 Sourcing the data